- Mental Health»

-"The Hum" - This strange noise heard all over the world - what is it ? - More updates.
+"The Hum" - This strange eerie sound heard all over the world - what causes it ?

 Throughout the 20th and now into the 21st century hundreds of thousands of people worldwide have reported a low frequency pulsating noise which has become known as “The Hum”.
 Many have described it as sounding like a heavy diesel engine idling in the distance, but, to others, it rises through the frequency range to a higher pitched buzz.

 Initially the usual possible causes were investigated including power lines, vibrating gas and water pipes and industrial machinery/processing plants, but were eventually eliminated.

 Many of those affected with the noise have sought medical help to see if the noise could be as a result of tinnitus or Ménière’s disease, but mostly nothing has been found.

 The “hum” is a phenomenon that has been reported across the world from Vancouver in Canada to Europe, Asia and finally to Auckland in New Zealand.

 In Bristol, in the late 1970s, a low frequency noise started which they dubbed the "Bristol hum".
 The newspapers ran a poll asking readers: "Have you heard the Hum?"
 Over 900 people said they had.
 The noise went on for years and the population complained of sleeplessness, headaches, nausea and nosebleeds.
 “Experts” eventually blamed traffic and factories noise but could produce no verifiable proof.
 After about two years it just suddenly stopped.

 There were other similar cases in Cheshire, Cornwall, Gloucestershire, Lancashire, London, Kent, Shropshire, Suffolk and Wiltshire.

 In Largs in Strathclyde a low-pitched drone dubbed the "Largs hum” affected this small coastal town for over 20 years but stopped as suddenly as it started.